ProvableHQ/welcome/documentation/leo/03_language.md

 ### For Loops

 For loops are declared as `for {variable: type} in {lower bound}..{upper bound}`.
-The loop bounds must be integer types and constant.
+The loop bounds must be integer constants of the same type.
 Furthermore, the lower bound must be less than the upper bound.
 Nested loops are supported.